BiodiversityLab/bioscann/README.md

     --pfi \
     --patience 20
 ```

+The model will be stored in the `train/` directory in the main folder under the name provided as `--experiment_name`.

 ## Extract environmental features for predictions
 Now that we have a trained model, let us make predictions for an area of interest.
 The first step is to define the area and extract all needed environmental predictors for this area.
 You can define the area by providing the coordinates of the bottom left and the top right corner (using the [SWEREF 99](https://www.lantmateriet.se/en/geodata/gps-geodesi-och-swepos/reference-systems/three-dimensional-systems/SWEREF-99/) coordinate reference system).
 The script will draw a rectangle between the provided points, break up the area into 1.28 x 1.28 km tiles, and extract all environmental features for each tile.